goodkidali/goodkidali/README.md

 <p>
  Hello!
-My name is Ali Saheb and I am an aspiring Software Engineer.
-I am currently in my 3rd year studying at Lassonde School of Engineering, York University - (B.Eng) Spec.
+My name is Ali Saheb and I am an aspiring Software Engineer, attending Lassonde School of Engineering, York University - (B.Eng) Spec.
 Hons.
 Software Engineering.

 I like to make random projects in a wide variety of languages to explore the world of coding and further my knowledge and understanding of programming & software development.